reverbel/seed-phrases-for-stellar/README.md

     account_keypair = account_keypair(binary_seed, account_number)
 ```

-Note that the first step above handles BIP39 and Electrum seed phrases.
+Note that the first step above handles both BIP39 and Electrum seed phrases.
 If you do not need to handle Electrum seed phrases, then you can implement
 the first step by using the package `mnemonic`
 (https://github.com/trezor/python-mnemonic), which is the reference